Philip Proctor: Career

 Stage versions of the records Don't Crush That Dwarf, Hand Me the Pliers; The Further Adventures of Nick Danger, Third Eye; and Waiting for the Electrician or Someone Like Him and Temporarily Humboldt County are published Broadway Play Publishing Inc.

 In 2017, Proctor published an autobiography entitled Where's My Fortune Cookie? coauthored with Brad Schreiber.

 In recent years Proctor has performed on the radio program American Parlor Songbook in sketches called "Boomers on a Bench".

+Personal life

+Proctor was married to actress Sheilah Wells and Norwegian television producer Barbro Semmingsen.
+He was married to Melinda Peterson from 1992 until her death in 2023.
+His daughter with Semmingsen, Kristin, is also an actress.